Asian Chicken Noodle Soup

 Instructions

 • Heat 1 tablespoon oil in a large Dutch oven/soup pot over medium-high heat.
-Add chicken and brown on both sides, approximately 2 minutes, but don’t cook through.
-Remove to a plate.
+Sear the chicken on both sides, approximately 2 minutes per side.
+Remove chicken to a plate but leave the drippings.

-• Add chicken BACK TO POT followed by chicken broth, coconut milk, soy sauce, fish sauce, kaffir lime leaves, brown sugar, basil, salt and pepper.
-Bring to a boil then reduce heat to medium-low and gently simmer for 15 minutes or until chicken is tender enough to easily shred.
+• Bring to a boil then reduce heat to medium-low.
+Gently simmer for 15 minutes or until chicken is tender enough to easily shred.

-• Remove chicken and let rest until cool enough to shred or chop.
-Meanwhile, add mushrooms, bell peppers, cauliflower and rice noodles to pot.
+• Remove the chicken and let rest until cool enough to shred.
+Meanwhile, add the mushrooms, bell peppers, cauliflower and rice noodles to the pot.
 Simmer approximately 5 minutes OR just until your noodles are short of al dente.
-You want them undercooked as they will continue to cook once removed from heat.
-Stir in shredded chicken, cilantro, lime juice and sriracha. v
+You want them undercooked as they will continue to cook once removed from heat. *Note: Cooking time may vary depending on how long it takes to bring your soup to a boil so I suggest checking the noodles occasionally until done.

 Video